Skyrunner Skyrunning Crosscountry Concept With Young Athlete On Big Rock

 Intermittent Fasting and Endurance Sports

-With respect to performance in endurance sports, intermittent fasting does have an impact but possibly not in the way that athletes might hope.
+With respect to performance in endurance sports, intermittent fasting does impact performance, but possibly not in the way that athletes might hope.
 Many studies have shown that athletes actually perform significantly worse when they train during a fasting period.
-This is not terribly surprising as the absence of readily available carbohydrates is sure to have an impact on performance.
+This is not terribly surprising, as the absence of readily available carbohydrates is sure to impact performance.

-When comparing performance in two groups of people after being fed, where one group has normally been eating, and the other was intermittently fasting, both groups performed comparably.
-However, the group that was fasting intermittently was making use of fats as their primary metabolic fuel, while the group that ate normally used carbohydrates.
+When comparing performance in two groups of people after being fed, where one group has normally been eating, and the other is intermittently fasting, both groups perform comparably.
+However, the group that was fasting intermittently used fats as their primary metabolic fuel, while the group that ate normally used carbohydrates.
 This is very interesting, but given the absence of real performance benefits, one could wonder if it really matters.

-One thing about intermittent fasting, across all of the human trials that I reviewed for this article, was certain; it is not easy.
+One thing was certain about intermittent fasting across all of the human trials that I reviewed for this article: It is not easy.
 All of the studies on intermittent fasting report very high dropout rates.
-When asked why subjects would routinely say that the fasting protocol was simply too difficult to adhere to.
+When asked why, subjects would routinely say that the fasting protocol was simply too difficult to adhere to.

 In the end, intermittent fasting remains theoretically very interesting.
 It has shown very compelling health benefits in lab animals but continues to be difficult for humans and of uncertain benefit.
 Still, given the potential upsides and the relative paucity of negative findings, this may be a nutritional strategy that some wish to pursue.
 For those who wish to give this a try, you need to consider the following: